James Delgrosso: Educator

-He taught driver's education at Liberty High School in Bethlehem from 1965 to 2003.
+He taught driver's education at Liberty High School in Bethlehem, Pennsylvania, from 1965 to 2003.

 Bethlehem City Council

 Delgrosso was elected in the Bethlehem City Council in 1981 and took office in 1982.
 He served as the chairman of the city council's Finance Committee for twelve years while in office.
 Delgrosso became the President of the city council on two separate occasions from 1990-1993, and from 1996 until 1997.

 Delgrosso was known as a "fiscal watchdog" during his years as a member of the Bethlehem City Council.
 He often thoroughly scrutinized the city budgets.
 During his time in office, Delgrosso presided over some of the most tumultuous recent years in modern Bethlehem history.
-While in office, Bethlehem Steel, the city's largest source of tax revenue and largest employer, filed for bankruptcy in 2001 and closed most of its local facilities.
+While in office, Bethlehem Steel, the city's largest source of tax revenue and largest employer, filed for bankruptcy in 2001, and closed most of its local facilities.

 In 1996, fully five years before Bethlehem Steel's bankruptcy, Delgrosso cast a deciding vote to rezone all of Bethlehem Steel's land located in the city's South Side.
 The city council vote rezoned the industrial Bethlehem Steel plant, allowing the city or developers to build just about anything in the area, except for landfills and prisons.
 The rezoning allowed for the opening of the Sands Casino Resort Bethlehem, which opened on the land in 2009.
 The Bethlehem Commerce Center, which was estimated to cost $1 billion to construct, also opened with new businesses on the eastern tract of rezoned land during Delgrosso's lifetime.